Is This 15×8 Shed The One For Your Garden? Bespoke Options

 Hoe and pull up weeds depending on what you want to accomplish: when you pull up a weed, you may also bring other weed seeds up to germinate, and when you hoe, the weed’s root system may survive.
 Use you garden shed in the planning stages and take a look at 1st Choice range of sheds which include 15×5 15×6 15×7 and 15×9 as well as all the standard range of sizes.

 Use newspapers: Nearly all newspaper ink is soy-based so it is fine to place a layer of newspaper about 1/4 to 1 inch thick over the plot.
 Sprinkle with water as you go along so it won’t blow away.
 Cover with straw (or in beds, bark).
 The newspaper and straw can all be tilled into the soil after you harvest your garden.

 Make use of a live mulch: Fill in spaces between your plants with a fast-growing, low-growing variety.
 Since you are likely to be walking in this area, choose a hardy one.
-Thyme is a popular choice because of the fragrance emitted when stepped upon and the subtle flavor it lends to vegetables.
+Thyme is a popular choice because of the fragrance emitted when stepped upon and the subtle flavour it lends to vegetables.
 Plus it is an effective pest control.

 Use drip irrigation: This watering method prevents the wasteful watering that often leads to weed growth in unplanted areas, such as pathways.
 I used that around the side of my 15×8 garden shed.